serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

 ## 1. <a name="setup"></a>Setup
-Go ahead and install the serverless framework cli and create a new directory for our project.
+Go ahead and install the [Serverless Framework](https://serverless.com/framework/) CLI and create a new directory for our project:

 ```Shell
 $ npm install -g serverless